telerik/blazor-docs/knowledge-base/grid-filter-operator-dropdown.md

 ---
-title: Use Filter Operator Drop Down in Filter Template
+title: Use Filter Operator Drop-Down in Filter Template
 description: Learn how to implement and reuse a filter operator selector in a filter row template, as well as a button that clears the current column filter.
 type: how-to
-page_title: How to Use Filter Operator Drop Down in Filter Template
+page_title: How to Use Filter Operator Drop-Down in Filter Template
 slug: grid-kb-filter-operator-dropdown
 position:
 tags: telerik, blazor, grid, treelist, filter